ctrlplusb/react-jobs/README.md

 export default job(
   // Provide a function that will create a "work" function.
   // The "work" function will be provided the props that were
-  // passed into component and must return a Promise for any
+  // passed into component and must return a Promise for
   // asynchronous work, and any other value for synchronous
   // work.
   () => function work(props) {